 |A joyful holiday of gift-giving, family reunions, Santa Claus, feasting, and decorated Christmas trees based on a Christian tradition.|

-- Maximum Benefit for mandatory basic coverage of is $200,000 per incident: The health insurance fee for international students at MiraCosta College is $670 for six months.
+- Maximum Benefit for mandatory basic coverage of is $500,000 per Insured person per policy year.
+The health insurance fee for international students at MiraCosta College is $699 for six months.
 Students must pay this fee at the time of registration for each Spring and Fall semester.
 When you pay for classes in Fall semester, your insurance coverage dates are August 1 through January 31.
 When you pay for classes in spring semester, your insurance coverage dates are February 1-July 31.
 If you believe that you have health insurance equivalent to the one that is provided through Student Insurance, Inc. you must complete a health insurance waiver form (available at the International Office) each semester and have that coverage approved by our office prior to your registration.
 Highlights of Coverage and Services (PDF) .

 - Cost for dependent insurance: If you want to enroll your wife or husband or children, you must complete a Registration Form for dependents and pay for each dependent separately.
-The cost to cover your spouse is $1,854 for 6 months.
-The cost of enrolling a one child is $648 for 6 months.
-The cost for dependent children (3 or more) is $1,812 for 6 months.
+The cost to cover your spouse is $1,980 for 6 months.
+The cost of enrolling one child is $702 for 6 months.
+The cost for dependent children (3 or more) is $1,944 for 6 months.

 - To see a doctor: International students who want to see a doctor, should contact the Health Services Offices (available at both Oceanside and San Elijo campus).
 If the Health Services Office is closed, you should contact a health clinic listed on the Health Insurance flyer.

-- To obtain a copy of the International Student Accident & sickness Health Insurance Brochure written in your language, you can go to Student Insurance's website.
-On left side of website, click on International Plans.
-Click on California and
+- To obtain a copy of the International Student Accident & Sickness Health Insurance Brochure, you can click here to download an electronic copy.

 Emergency and Safety